jackburkhardt/chefhunt/README.md

 respective owners and are not to be used in a commercial setting.

 ## Usage
-You're free to do whatever you want with this project, so long as it remains non-commercial.
-If you're a current 376 student, please don't use any of this.
-It's not worth it.
+You're free to do whatever you want with this project, so long as it remains non-commercial and retains proper attribution to me and the others mentioned in the credits.
+If you're a current CS 376 student, you may not use any of this for your own projects.